 What challenges did you face and how did you overcome them?

-Check out more images from Ryan's "Why" series project on his Instagram.
+For more images from Ryan’s “Why” series project visit his Instagram feed.